The author of the Gospel of John used the Homeric Hymn to Demeter to construct the Samaritan Woman at the Well

 Hymn to Demeter 210-211 – So she made the drink and offered it to Demeter, just as she had ordered.
 The Lady accepted it.

 The ingredients used to make this drink remain a secret but it is supposed that this beverage deeply influenced each initiates experience and possibly was the cause of the ecstatic and ineffable visions experienced during the mysteries.
 Some scholars suggest that the drink contained psychoactive substances which may have enhanced the experience and contributed to make the Eleusinian Mysteries the most important spiritual event of the Greek world for centuries.
-The author of the Gospel of John clearly states that what Jesus is offering supersede the experience of the initiate during that initiation night:
+The author of the Gospel of John compares the water offered by Jesus to the water available from the well.
+The well here represents the drink offered to Demeter and the initiates of the Eleusinian Mysteries.

 John 4:13-14 – Jesus answered and said to her, “Everyone who drinks of this water will thirst again; but whoever drinks of the water that I will give him shall never thirst; but the water that I will give him will become in him a well of water springing up to eternal life.

 To learn more about what the water represents in the Gospel of John, read the narrative of the water turned into wine at Cana.

 During at least three centuries, the pagan mysteries and Christianity were competing and eventually the rising Christian movement succeeded in suppressing the pagan mysteries in 392 AD.
 It is obvious that any reader of the Gospel of John who previously had been initiated at Eleusis would recognize the symbolism behind the Samaritan Woman at the Well narrative.
 The author of the Gospel of John uses the narrative of the Samaritan Woman at the Well as an opportunity to position his message in regard to the main Pagan Mystery of the time: the Eleusinian Mysteries.